The Serpent (TV series): Development and casting

 In July 2019, the BBC announced that it had commissioned the eight-part drama from Mammoth Screen, Tom Shankland, and Richard Warlow.
 Tahar Rahim would star as Charles Sobhraj.

 Jenna Coleman, Billy Howle, and Ellie Bamber joined the main cast in September 2019.
 Warlow and Toby Finlay would write, Shankland and Hans Herbots would direct, and Warlow and Shankland would executive produce alongside Stephen Smallwood, Preethi Mavahalli, Damien Timmer, and Lucy Richer.

+To understand her character better, Coleman read Leclerc's diaries, which covered the period of the murders and before.

 Filming

 The Serpent was filmed in Thailand across nine provinces, although principal photography took place in the capital Bangkok and in the resort town of Hua Hin in Thailand's Prachuap Khiri Khan province.
 Shooting lasted about 10 months, with the production team working with local production house Living Films.
-Filming stopped in late March 2020 due to the COVID-19 pandemic, but resumed in Hertfordshire, England in August 2020 after five-months.
+Filming stopped in late March 2020 due to the COVID-19 pandemic, but resumed in Hertfordshire, England in August 2020 after five months.
 Scenes shot upon the resumption of filming were seamlessly blended among existing shots from Thailand, with just minor changes to the script required.
 According to Jenna Coleman, in multiple TV and radio interviews, scenes taking place in India and France (among other locations) were shot in England due to the production being prevented from filming on location.
 Later, the BBC Writers Room made the shooting scripts for the episodes available through its online script library; the scripts indicate which scenes needed to be shot in England.

 Release

 BBC One revealed first look stills of the series in January 2020.
 A trailer was then released on 17 December 2020.
 The drama debuted on BBC One on 1 January 2021, followed by Episode 2 a few days later, after which the series settled into a weekly broadcast on Sunday nights.
 The complete 8-episode series was also released on iPlayer also on 1 January.
 Both the BBC broadcast and streaming release were available to UK residents only.
-In early February, the UK version of Amazon began listing a DVD release of the series, available as of 22 February 2021.
+In early February, the UK version of Amazon began listing a DVD release of the series, available as of 22 February 2021; as of June 2023 no permanent physical release has occurred in North America.

 Netflix streamed the series internationally in April 2021.